TID-Lab/aggie/README.md

     - Navigate to the `docker` directory in aggie: `cd aggie/docker`
     - run `docker-compose up`
     - In your terminal, a user and password were generated.
 You will use these credentials to log into the application.
 Example: `"admin" user created with password "password"`.
-4. Navigate to `https://localhost` in your browser.
+4. Navigate to the IP address of your docker machine in your browser, e.g. typing `http://192.168.99.100`.
+You can get the IP address of your docker machine running `docker-machine ip`.
     - This will show you the running site.
 Login with the user name and password from your terminal mentioned above.

 ## Source Installation